Listed below are topics to assist you in planning your special event on city property. Each topic area includes:

 Toronto Water is responsible for delivering safe drinking water, collecting and treating wastewater, and providing storm water management services.

-Toronto Water also monitors and enforces the Toronto Sewers ByLaw and Toronto Water Supply ByLaw which includes ensuring proper disposal of wastewater for all mobile food vendors and events.
-Catch Basins (sewer grates) are only for rainwater and melted snow.
-Wastewater should never be poured into them.
-Wastewater poured of flowing into a catch basin in consider a spill and may result in enforcement of the Sewers Bylaw
+Toronto Water also monitors and enforces the Toronto Sewers By-law and the Toronto Water Supply By-law which outlines the proper disposal of wastewater from food vendors or other event activities.
+Event organizers are responsible for ensuring that wastewater is disposed of appriately.
+Catch basins (sewer grates) are only for rainwater and melted snow; wastewater should never be poured into catch basins.
+Wastewater poured of flowing into a catch basin in consider a spill and may result in enforcement of the Sewers By-law.

-Toronto Water also provides permits for approved fire hydrant useage associated with special events.
+Toronto Water also provides permits for approved fire hydrant ussage associated with special events.
 Improper use of fire hydrants can cause hydrant damage or potential contamination of the drinking water.

 Phone within Toronto city limits: 311